bienfaitza/RealEstateAnalyis_FinalProject/README.md

 ### Overview
-Our chosen project examines house prices in the Greater Toronto Area in the years 2020 and 2021.
+Our chosen project examines house prices in the Greater Ontario Area in the year 2021.

 ## Data